jkassman/Sudoku/README.md

 # Sudoku
 This project is a Sudoku or Wordoku game simulator.
-Currently, the human player can play the game, and the human
+Currently, the human player can play the game by filling in valid squares until he/she completes it.
+Eventually, the computer will solve the puzzle.